 You can call me Scott.
-I’m a writer, freelancer and sometimes teacher on the Leelanau Peninsula here in the midst of the Great Lakes.
-Walking is near the heart of my vocation, and I convey some of my rambles in an amiably weird monthly newsletter called Polylith.
-In my poetry and prose, I write about land and the imagination, pattern and recurrence, myth and a spirited human participation in this much-more-than-human world.
+I’m a writer, freelancer and sometimes teacher on the Leelanau Peninsula — on Anishinaabe land — here in the midst of the Great Lakes.
+In my poetry and prose, I write about land and the imagination, pattern and recurrence, myth, and a spirited human participation in this much-more-than-human world.
 I publish a monthly letter by email called Polylith and a zine called Drift Body.
 My poems have appeared in Reliquiae.

 And a few hopes: